-Our program, a 9.5 month university program in arts journalism, has a record for fundamentally changing the way we look at arts, culture, entertainment and creativity, and how we tell stories about them.
+Our program, an 11-month university program in arts journalism, has a record for fundamentally changing the way we look at arts, culture, entertainment and creativity, and how we tell stories about them.

 The Arts Journalism program at the USC Annenberg School for Communication and Journalism takes the lead on next generation storytelling.
 And is the place to be.
 You will have access to people who connect people, shape ideas and define our culture in the maker capital of the world: Los Angeles.

 Diverse and dynamic, L.A. is home to the movie industry, the video game industry, the music industry, the entertainment industry.
 It's also at the intersection of America’s classical new music revolution, visual and graphic arts explosion, and a vibrant arts scene that celebrates chefs and fashion designers as artists.

 USC Annenberg is at the center of all this.

 The program is deeply embedded in Los Angeles’ rich cultural life.
 You are encouraged to spend time inside rehearsal rooms, film studios, architectural firms, and in intimate contact with artists, many of them famous and many not, but all with exceptional stories to tell that deserve to be made visible.
 You will have the freedom to pursue what you are passionate about and the ability to study with award-winning faculty from USC’s arts schools and the Annenberg School for Communication and Journalism.